The Mount of Temptation is said to be a hill where Jesus fasted for 40 days and was tempted by Satan.

-It’s still possible to climb up the hill by foot if you never mind steep way.
+It’s still possible to climb up the hill on foot if you never mind the steep way.

 Deir-Qurantul is a Greek Orthodox church.

-It was originally built in the 12th century at the place where Jesus practiced asceticism, then renovated in the 19th century.
+It was originally built in the 12th century on the place where Jesus practiced asceticism, then renovated in the 19th century.

-There are many icons which date back to the 18-19th century, which makes the inside just gorgeous.
+Many icons date back to the 18-19th century, which makes the inside gorgeous.